York engine sheds and locomotive works: York South

-A third larger roundhouse was built in 1863 with a 45-foot turntable and space for 18 locomotives. this was an 18 sided octadecagon and was 172 feet in diameter.
+A third larger roundhouse was built in 1863 with a 45-foot turntable and space for 18 locomotives.
+This was an 18-sided octadecagon and was 172 feet in diameter.
 It was designed by NER architect Thomas Prosser (who also built York station).
 This was closed in May 1961 and demolished in November 1963.

 Little is known about the other straight shed, although it was in use as a signal fitting shop before being demolished in 1937 when new platforms were built at York station (the current platforms 11 and 12).

 Inspection pit at one of the former York South roundhouses.
 April 2012.

 Once York North shed was opened in 1878, York South went into decline with the NER largely decamping to the North shed.
 That said, NER locomotives did continue to be stabled at York South.
 Visiting locomotives were for a period hosted at York South before using the Queen Street site from 1909 (after the south end of York station was re-modelled) and then returning to York South in 1925.

 After demolition of the buildings took place in 1963, the site was largely unused.
-A turning triangle has occupied the site (used for the turning of steam locomotives) and a couple of short sidings used to stable diesel locomotives are adjacent to the station.
+A turning triangle has occupied the site (used for the turning of steam locomotives), and a couple of short sidings used to stable diesel locomotives are adjacent to the station.

-In 2012 the turntable pits and ground level remains of the sheds were excavated prior to the building of a new Network Rail signalling centre.
+In 2012, the turntable pits and ground-level remains of the sheds were excavated prior to the building of a new Network Rail signalling centre.

 At the end of October 2012, the remains were being covered over in anticipation of work starting on the new signalling centre.

 York Diesel Depot

-After the last roundhouses (Numbers 3 and 4) were closed in 1967 and steam locomotives ceased to be allocated to York, the remaining allocation of diesel locomotives were maintained in the straight shed which had been built to replace roundhouses no 1 and 2 in 1954.
+After the last roundhouses (Numbers 3 and 4) were closed in 1967 and steam locomotives ceased to be allocated to York, the remaining allocation of diesel locomotives was maintained in the straight shed which had been built to replace roundhouses no 1 and 2 in 1954.

-The following classes of diesel locomotive were allocated to York during this time.
+The following classes of diesel locomotive were allocated to York during this time: